torrinworx/Blend_My_NFTs/README.md

 - Support for .x3d, .fbx, .obj, and .glb files
 - Raritize and weight your attributes (Now available, still an experimental feature)
 - Preview data about your NFT collection; Time to render and the possible combinations
-- Generate metadata templates for Solana!
-(More blockchain templates coming soon...)
+- Inbuilt metadata template generation for Solana, Cardano, and Ethereum!

 There are always new features dropping, join our discord to stay tuned for updates!